indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 $ ./build-feature.sh
 ```

-Once that's finished, let's move to the [Spring MVC example folder](https://github.com/indrekots/spring-graal-native/tree/master/spring-graal-native-samples/springmvc-tomcat) and execute `compile.sh`.
+Once that's finished, let's move to the [Spring MVC example folder](https://github.com/indrekots/spring-graal-native/tree/master/spring-graal-native-samples/springmvc-tomcat) and execute [`compile.sh`](https://github.com/indrekots/spring-graal-native/blob/master/spring-graal-native-samples/springmvc-tomcat/compile.sh).
 It builds the Spring app using Maven and then generates a GraalVM native image.
+The `native-image` command is supplied with the location of the Spring Graal Feature and various configuration files.
-Be warned that native image generation takes considerably longer than a regular Maven build
+Be warned that native image generation takes considerably longer than a regular Maven build.
-Also, the process will use a lot of RAM.
+Also, the process likes to use a lot of RAM.
-Eventually, when the process has finished, a native binary should be present in the `target` folder.
+When finished, a native binary should be present in the `target` folder.

 ```
 $ ./springmvc-tomcat